 We urge our readers to always use legitimate streaming sources.
 You may see other sites recommending various third-party Kodi add-ons to access Grand Prix races for free.
 These add-ons are often unofficial and offer that content without proper rebroadcasting rights.
 We’ve listed a few of these below so that you can be made aware of what they are and the risks that they pose.

 What is it? cCloud TV is an add-on that primarily focuses on delivering pirated content.
 It works by scraping links from various different websites and collecting them all in one place for easier access.

 Why should you avoid it? cCloud TV doesn’t have a huge selection of legal content and is a prime example of what an illegal add-on looks like.
-Out of all the hundreds of content sources, it has just one which can legally allow you to watch the British Grand Prix: the UK’s Channel 4.
+Out of all the hundreds of content sources, it has just one which can legally allow you to watch the Belgian Grand Prix: the UK’s Channel 4.
 We do not recommend this add-on because it provides access to illegally streamed material.
 Considering the large number of legitimate streaming options, it just doesn’t make sense to use this.